noxtgm/kuwahara-filter/README.md

 Adjustable Kuwahara filter effect for Unreal Engine's post process component.

 > [!CAUTION]
-> Should work in both Unreal Engine 4.X and, as far as I'm aware, 5.X (if not please contact me).
+> Should work in both Unreal Engine 4.X and, as far as I'm aware, 5.X (if not please contact me at contact@noxtgm.me).

 ## 📖 Installation